Skip to content

 Another way is to use AbletonOSC remote script and OSC messages.
 The AbletonOSC remote script should be installed to Ableton Live and enabled in its settings.

 This method doesn't use any special ports or messages.
-You should use OscIn, OscOut and OscMsg with reference to AbletonOSC documentation for address and data attributes.
+You should use OscIO or OscIn and OscOut with reference to AbletonOSC documentation for address and data attributes.

 Example: Select armed track script with AbletonOSC